skypjack/entt/docs/md/meta.md

 The reflection system doesn't verify the accuracy of the information nor infer a correspondence between real types and meta types.<br/>
-Therefore, the specialization will be used as is and the information it contains will be associated with the appropriate type when required.
+Therefore, the specialization is used as is and the information it contains is associated with the appropriate type when required.

 ## Automatic conversions